 And don’t be fooled into thinking mathematical riddles are always obvious – a riddle that was used to teach Year 2 pupils hit the headlines in recent years because even adults were scratching their heads!
 Can you solve it?

 ‘There were some people on a train.
 19 people get off the train at the first stop.
 17 people get on the train.
 Now there are 63 people on the train.
 How many people were on the train to begin with?’

 (The correct answer is 65).

 Riddles improve… concentration and interpretation skills.
 The ability to interpret text is very different to simple literacy.
 Being able to ‘read between the lines’, think about context, and also comprehend layers of meaning is a vital skill, and riddles help learners to hone this ability.
-The problem-solving aspect of riddles can also improve a student’s concentration levels.
+The problem-solving aspect can also improve a student’s concentration levels.

 Riddles… expand vocabulary.
 From homophones to metaphors, riddles can introduce children to a variety of new and unusual words – and, best of all, riddles are highly memorable.
 Regular use of riddles can expand a student’s vocabulary in an effortless way.

 Riddles… create a great bond between student and teacher.
 Sharing and solving riddles together is a fantastic bonding experience: it’s both interactive and fun, and the act of ‘thinking outside the box’ can also encourage children to break out of their comfort zone.
 Incorporating riddles into a lesson is an excellent ice-breaker and can help create a solid foundation for a future learning relationship.